 Pastor: Yes I am… Yes I am saying that.

 Speaking before City Council, anti-equality activist Karina Alvarez said, “I feel [that] I have been discriminated against today!”
-The nature of the oppression she said she faced was that queer people weren’t forced to give up their seat to her, a heterosexual cisgender women.
+The nature of the oppression she said she faced was that queer people weren’t forced to give up their seat to her, a heterosexual cisgender woman.
 Having shown up late to the City Council proceedings, Alvarez had to stand because all of the seats were taken.
 Since some of the seats were occupied by LGBT supporters of the ordinance, Alvarez complained, “The [ordinance supporters] have seats and I had to stay standing and I see this as a very discriminatory situation!”

 Imagine, a world in which a Jew was equal to a Christian and a queer person didn’t have to surrender their seat to a cis/hetero person.
 For the forces of anti-equality, equality is unacceptable because it means surrendering their status as a members of a superior class.
 There’s a reason that, while they claim to be concerned about trans people, they are targeting protections for every group they might have to engage as an equal by having the entire equality ordinance overturned.